 Standard cot beds with safety rails

 Beds with drop rails can be an excellent option for helping parents avoid back pain.
-Instead of bending down and lifting the baby out of the cot, you can simply drop the rails using a locking system located at the end of the rails.
+Instead of bending down and lifting your little one out of the cot, you can simply drop the rails using a locking system located at the end of the rails.

 Convertible cot beds